oddbird/greenmud/greenmud.md

 description: 'Epigraph: "Good Friday" by Cocorosie.'
 -->

-> I once fell in love with you 										<br />
+> I once fell in love with your                     <br />
   Just because the sky turned from gray into blue   <br />
   It was a good Friday                              <br />
   The streets were open and empty                   <br />
   No more passion play                              <br />
   On St. Nicholas avenue                            <br />
   I believe in St. Nicholas                         <br />
   It’s a different type of Santa Claus

 > <cite>— Cocorosie, “Good Friday”</cite>